-Building permits may be challenged by third parties who took part in the first-instance building permits proceedings as clients.
 Generally, the owners of the plot on which the construction is planned, the third parties who hold a registered right over the plot on which the construction is planned (e.g. easement right holders), and the owners of plots adjacent to the plot on which the construction is planned are invited to participate in the building permit proceeding as clients.
 Additionally, in the case of industrial or large-scale developments, a wider range of stakeholders may be invited as clients, such as NGOs, environmental protection associations or owners of properties located within a given radius of the planned development.

-Once the building permit became final and binding, the construction works must start within three years from such date and must be completed in a ready-for-occupancy condition within five years of commencing construction works; however, such deadlines may be extended twice for a period of one year respectively.
+Once the building permit became final and binding, it is valid for four years from such date and the construction works must be completed in six years of commencing such works; and the deadline may not be extended.